steveteoh/steveteoh.github.io/README.md

 Note: The javascripts are minified and obfuscated for faster performance.
 Kindly email me on the link below if you wish to have the raw code.

 ## Covid-19 Hex Maps for Wilayah Persekutuan Districts
-Below are standalone map demo for Wilayah Persekutuan districts: <br>
+Below are standalone map for Wilayah Persekutuan districts: <br>
 1. [Kuala Lumpur](http://steveteoh.github.io/KualaLumpur) (data updated 19/9/2021), and  <br>
 2. [Putrajaya](http://steveteoh.github.io/Putrajaya) (data updated 19/9/2021) <br>
 3. [Labuan](http://steveteoh.github.io/Labuan) (data updated 19/9/2021) (New)<br>